-In 2012, Section 46-19-4 was amended by adding subsection (c).
-This change authorizes DEM to record an enforcement action for an unsafe dam in the land evidence records of the city or town in which the dam is located.
+In 2012, Section 46-19-4 was amended by adding a new subsection (c) authorizing DEM to record an enforcement action for an unsafe dam in the land evidence records of the city or town in which the dam is located.
 Upon satisfactory completion of the requirements of the enforcement action, DEM is also authorized to record such written notice in the land evidence records.